Share this with a buddy!

 Storage and reheating

-Vegan spanakopita will keep in the fridge for up to 3 days when stored in an airtight container or wrapped tightly.
+Store vegan spanakopita in the fridge for up to 3-4 days in an airtight container or wrapped tightly.

 Vegan spanakopita can be individually wrapped and stored in the freezer for up to 3 months.